-- a.
-Building location and massing

-- b.
-Building expansion potential

-- c.
-Parking and service area

 - d.
-Description of local plans for surrounding area,

-relation of each concept to those plans, and summary of relevant recommendations from local officials a.
+Location of on-site and off-site utilities - e.
+Natural landscape d.
+Description of local plans for surrounding area, relation of each concept to those plans, and summary of relevant recommendations from local officials a.
 Entrances, lobbies, corridors, stairways, elevators, work areas, special spaces, mechanical rooms for major equipment and air handlers, and service spaces (with the principal spaces labeled).
 Dimensions for critical clearances, such as vehicle access, should be indicated.